vanessann-dev/ProyectoIntegrador/README.md

 ## Contribution Guide

-- Create a branch for your feature or fix: `git checkout -b branch-name`
-- Make your changes and commit: `git commit -m "Description of changes"`
-- Submit a pull request from your branch to the main branch.
+💍 Create a branch for your feature or fix: `git checkout -b branch-name` 💍 Make your changes and commit: `git commit -m "Description of changes"` 💍 Submit a pull request from your branch to the main branch.

 ## Contact

-If you have questions or problems, please do not hesitate to contact us at
+If you have questions or problems, please do not hesitate to contact us at 💌 lina.naranjo@gmail.com
-:cart:
-lina.naranjo@gmail.com
+💌
 vanessapulido100@gmail.com

-##Gratitude
+## Gratitude
 Thank you for your time, do not hesitate to contact us

-##Authors
+## Authors
+By
 Lina Naranjo & Vanessa Sánchez
 Bootcamp Cohorte 7 Makaia :heart: